GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

 ## Cloud Source Repositories

 The [tensorflow/models](https://github.com/tensorflow/models) repo exposes each of its subdirectories as Python modules, which is really handy.
 What we are going to do is push a copy of TensorFlow models as one of our own Cloud Source repositories and run the training job from there.
-This way, if you want to experiment with the model architecture in the future, you can easily do so in your GCE environment (using the same kinds of tagging semantics mentioned in the [README](./README.md)).
+This way, if you want to experiment with the model architecture in the future, you can easily do so in your Compute Engine environment (using the same kinds of tagging semantics mentioned in the [README](./README.md)).

 To do so, we must create a source repo, which [you can do from Cloud Console here](https://console.cloud.google.com/code/develop/repo).
 Alternatively, you can use the `gcloud` tool: